KazChe/modus-intelligent-api/WASM101.md

 ## WebAssembly System Interface (WASI) and Cellular Biology huh?

 is there an analogy there waiting to be found for the WASM-WASI?
 Yes, yes there is.
-Just bare with me for a sec.
+Just bear with me for a sec.

 In cellular biology, there are these things (specialized proteins) called cell surface receptors.
 These receptors are (think WASI):